mapr/mapr-csi/examples/how-to-use.md

 ### Volume Expansion

-With MapR CSI Storage Plugin v1.1.0, Volume expansion is supported for dynamically provisioned volumes only.
+Volume expansion is supported for dynamically provisioned volumes only.
 This provides support for increasing the storage quota of newly provisioned volumes created with MapR CSI provisioner.

 Steps are same as followed for Dynamic Volume Provisioning above with the addition of reapplying testdynamicpvc.yaml with increased value for 'storage' (ex: 'storage: 10G')